deploystackio/deploystack/README.md

 ## The Problem

-MCP is revolutionizing how AI agents use tools, but it has created a massive challenge for organizations:
+MCP changes how AI agents use tools, but it has created two critical challenges:

+### Problem 1: Management Chaos
 - **Credential Sprawl**: Developers copy and paste sensitive API keys and tokens into insecure local configuration files, creating a huge security risk.
 - **No Governance**: Who is using which tools?
 Which agent is accessing sensitive customer data?
 Without a central control plane, companies are blind.
 - **Developer Friction**: Developers spend hours managing complex configurations for dozens of tools, a process that is both tedious and error-prone.
 Onboarding a new developer is a nightmare of configuration management.
 - **Inconsistent Environments**: Every developer has a slightly different local setup, leading to "it works on my machine" problems and configuration drift.

-DeployStack was built to solve these problems head-on.
+### Problem 2: Context Window Consumption Crisis
+- **Token Bloat**: Each MCP server adds 5-15 tools to context.
+With 10 servers, that's 75,000+ tokens consumed before any work begins.
+- **Performance Degradation**: LLM accuracy drops significantly after 20-40 tools are loaded.
+- **Hard Limits**: Tools like Cursor enforce a 40-tool maximum, forcing developers to disable useful servers.
+- **Cannot Scale**: Teams hit performance walls when trying to use more than 5-8 MCP servers simultaneously.

+**Real-world example**: Claude Code users report 82,000 tokens (41% of context window) consumed by MCP tools at startup, leaving only 6% for actual work.

+DeployStack solves both problems with a complete MCP management platform and intelligent context window optimization.

 ## 🚀 How It Works: A Quick Tour